Why Study English?

 - Some courses in the English department are geared for students who have a recommended level of skills and knowledge.

-- De Anza uses a variety of assessment methods – including placement tests, high school transcripts and high school GPA – to place students in the best course sequence for them to succeed.
+- De Anza uses U.S. high school transcripts and other assessment methods to place students in the best course sequence for them to succeed.

 - Students who have not been assessed or who are unsure of their placement should contact the Assessment Center.